Erzinrost/Yandex-Wordstat/README.md

 1.  **UI Changes on Yandex Wordstat**

     -   The script relies on **XPaths** for automation, which can break if the UI changes.
-    -   Alternative locators exist in the code for easy updates.
+Hence, alternative locators may be added to the code for easy updates.
 2.  **Frequent Logins May Trigger Verification**

     -   Repeated logins can prompt **CAPTCHA or push notifications**.
-    -   On **local execution**, manual login intervention is possible.
+Hence, on **local execution**, manual login intervention is possible.
 3.  **Cloud Deployment Risks**

     -   No manual control in case of interface changes.